qBraid/NYUAD-2023/README.md

 **Implementation requirements**:

 - Must utilize quantum hardware available through preferably IBM.
-However, we also have AWS devices available as well.
+However, we set also have AWS devices available as well.
 - You are also free to use any technology which allows you to solve the challenge.